elementary/appcenter-web/_apps/com.github.manexim.typewriter.md

 redirect_from: com.github.manexim.typewriter.desktop/
 ---

-Get lost in typing and don't worry about losing your precious work.
+<p>Get lost in typing and don't worry about losing your precious work.</p>